Wilson’s Hospital School appoints new principal

 Res non Verba.

-Bishop Pat Storey, Mr Frank Milling (new Principal and Warden of Wilson’s Hospital School), Mrs Sharon Glynn and Mr John Rogers who are Chairpersons of the school’s Boards
+Bishop Pat Storey was delighted to announce Mr Frank Milling as the new Principal and Warden of Wilson’s Hospital School.
+He was welcomed by Mrs Sharon Glynn and Mr John Rogers

-A man in his 20s was arrested and charged after an incident in Longford town during the early hours of Sunday morning
+The victorious Clonguish U-17 football squad celebrating with their mentors and some young supporters after their win in the Minor 'A' Championship Final Photo: Syl Healy

-A man in his 50s is to appear in court in connection to an alleged public order incident in Longford on Saturday night
+The jubilant Young Grattans squad with the cup in celebrating their fine win over Ballymore in the Junior 'A' football championship final on Sunday Photo: Syl Healy

 Subscribe or register today to discover more from DonegalLive.ie